Free Case Evaluation

 Our skilled defense lawyers at Team Law are here to help you navigate the legal system to minimize the negative consequences of a theft or shoplifting charge.
 Facing any type of arrest can be overwhelming and embarrassing.
 From dealing with an overly aggressive prosecutor to developing the smartest defense strategy, our lawyers are here to help minimize the damage.

-If Your Being Charged With A Theft & Shoplifting Crime And Have Questions?
+Being Charged With A Theft & Shoplifting Crime And Have Questions?
 We Can Help, Tell Us What Happened.

 Variances in the value of the stolen property can make a significant difference in the severity of the possible penalties for theft and shoplifting.
 You might even be facing mandatory minimum jail time for what seems like a minor shoplifting charge.